01. Asbestos Use in Insulation

 - Ruberoid Corporation, a Division of GAF Corporation

-Borel died before the case concluded and his wife was substituted as the plaintiff.
-All defendants were found liable.
-The jury awarded Mrs. Borel $79,436.24.
+Borel passed away before the case concluded, so his wife stood in as the plaintiff.
+All defendants were found liable and his wife received the jury award.

-The American Museum of Tort Law considers Borel’s case an important landmark in asbestos litigation.
+The American Museum of Tort Law considers this case an important landmark in asbestos litigation.

 “Borel v.
 Fibreboard Paper Products Corp. was the first successful suit by an insulation worker against asbestos manufacturers.
-The success of the Borel case inspired a large number of lawsuits and facilitated controlling hazardous materials in the workplace through product liability actions.
+The success of the Borel case inspired a large number of lawsuits.
+It also facilitated controlling hazardous materials in the workplace through product liability actions.
 Subsequently, hundreds of thousands of asbestos victims, mostly workers, filed lawsuits in courts across the country.”

 – American Museum of Tort Law